White House will not participate in Judiciary Committee hearing

-WASHINGTON — Neither President Donald Trump nor his attorneys will participate in Wednesday’s House Judiciary Committee impeachment hearing, they said late Sunday.
+Neither President Donald Trump nor his attorneys will participate in Wednesday's House Judiciary Committee impeachment hearing , they said late Sunday.

 In a letter to Chairman Jerrold Nadler, White House counsel to the President Pat Cipollone said, "We cannot fairly be expected to participate in a hearing while the witnesses are yet to be named and while it remains unclear whether the Judiciary Committee will afford the President a fair process through additional hearings.
 More importantly, an invitation to an academic discussion with law professors does not begin to provide the President with an semblance of a fair process.
 Accordingly, under the current circumstances, we do not intend to participate in your Wednesday hearing."